-This advisory contains technical recommendations regarding assessment of VMT, thresholds of significance, and mitigation measures.
+This April 2018 technical advisory is an update to the advisory it published in November 2017.
 OPR will continue to monitor implementation of these new provisions and may update or supplement this advisory in response to new information and advancements in modeling and methods.